tonyzyang/zeshiyang.github.io/about/index.md

 </center>
 </p>
 <p>
-Tony Zeshi Yang is a graduate student who has motivation in risk modeling and investments field.
+Tony Zeshi Yang is a graduate student who has motivation in risk modeling and investments industries.
 He received his Master of Science in Applied Finance degree from Pepperdine University, from which he studied accounting, finance, & statistics and financial modeling.
 </p>